ruby2js/ruby2js/docs/src/_docs/filters/esm.md

 If the `autoexports` option is `true`, all top level modules, classes, methods and constants will automatically be exported.

+If the `autoexports` option is `:default`, and there is only one top level module, class, method or constant it will automatically be exported as `default`.
+If there are multiple, each will be exported with none of them as default.

 ## Autoimports

 The esm filter also provides a way to specify "autoimports" when you run the